whitead/symd/README.md

 =========================

 This code, written in `C`, is meant to be a simple, accurate, and easily modified (by me) MD engine for 2D, 3D LJ fluids and 1D, 2D, and 3D harmonic oscillators.
 I use it to test MD methods and sometimes post my explorations to [my blog](http://crowsandcats.blogspot.com).
-The goal is to keep the code base around 1500 lines at all times.
+The goal is to keep the code base around 1000 lines at all times.
+500 lines are for I/O.

 The code has the following features:

 * Conserves energy
 * Linear scaling wrt atom number with cell/verlet lists
+* Multithreading with a few well-placed omp pragmas
 * Arbitrary dimension number
 * Velocity-Verlet integrator
 * Anderson thermostat